Rajah01/Alarm.bat/AlarmBat_ReadMe.txt

 Each Alarm error generates an explanatory message and a unique %ERRORLEVEL% upon EXIT (established in the code at "set er=[%ERRORLEVEL%]").
 Note that a /Program may generate its own %ERRORLEVEL%.

-N.B.: If Alarm detects files in the %TEMP%\ALRM folder that pertain to an earlier version of Alarm, it will autonomously wipe the Alarm system (clean it) before executing any command.
+N.B.: If Alarm detects files in the {Alarm.bat directory}\ALRM subfolder that pertain to an earlier version of Alarm, it will autonomously wipe the Alarm system (clean it) before executing any command.

+IMPORTANT: If you ALTER any variable in User Configuration, or change your CodePage or Power Configuration, you MUST execute "Alarm.bat /XAA", to clean the system before next use!

 ------------------------